CalixtoTheBugHunter/schedule-test/README.md

 What I would to do in next steps

-* Add a colorpicker
+[ ] Add a colorpicker
-* Add Axios interceptors
+[ ] Add validations messages
-* Model a service pattern for api calls
+[ ] Change unit tests from vue-test-utils to testing library [ ] Test E2E with Cypress
-* Complete integration with Vue Test Utils 2
+[ ] Add Axios interceptors
-* Test E2E with Cypress
+[ ] Model a service pattern for api calls
-* Storybook documentation
+[ ] Storybook documentation
-* Expand the schedule for handle with years
+[ ] Expand the schedule for handle with years